SeanSullivan3/SeanSullivan3/README.md

 * Are you ever frustrated because your friends aren't any good at euchre?
 This project is JavaScript game application that uses React.js to construct an interactive user interface for a user to play with intelligent bots I designed for the game euchre.

 ### 🤖 [Openai Webpage Conclusions](https://github.com/SeanSullivan3/openai-webpage-conclusions)
 * Curious about how to leverage webscraping to learn about website design?
-This project is Python program that webscrapes data from a collection of websites and uses chatGPT to help draw important business conclusions about web design and industry relevant information.
+This project is Python program that webscrapes data from a collection of websites and uses Openai's API to help draw important business conclusions about web design and industry relevant information.

 ## Data Science Projects
 Data analysis and visualization projects that I hope help you learn something new today!